cyb3rxp/awesome-soc/README.md

 * Implement SOC enclave (with network isolation), as per MITRE paper drawing:
 ![image](https://user-images.githubusercontent.com/16035152/186420265-4c0275b2-d70e-4fec-936c-712c1c4802a8.png)

-* Only log collectors and WEF should be authorized to send data to the SOC/CSIRT enclave.
-Whenever possible, the SOC tools pull the data from the monitored environment, and not the contrary.
+* only log collectors and WEF should be authorized to send data to the SOC/CSIRT enclave.
+Whenever possible, the SOC tools pull the data from the monitored environment, and not the contrary;

+* on top of a SOC enclave, implement at least a [level 2 of network segmentation](https://github.com/sergiomarotco/Network-segmentation-cheat-sheet#level-2-of-network-segmentation-adoption-of-basic-security-practices);

 SOC’s assets should be part of a separate [restricted AD forest](https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/plan/forest-design-models ), to allow AD isolation with the rest of the monitored AD domains.